 - Miscellaneous: Let’s figure $0.50 for wood putty, a scrap of sandpaper, and some staples.

 - Time: I like to make $20 an hour.
 From start to finish – not including drying time – this project cost me about 20 minutes in time or $6.67 in time.
 I’d expect my labor time to go down the more of these I make.

 - Total Cost: $10.08 – including labor.
 I’ve seen similar canvases selling anywhere between $20 and $50 on Etsy.

 You’ll also want to have a Silhouette or Cricut, scissors, wood putty, a spatula, sandpaper, and a staple gun on hand.
 But, you’ll likely have most of these supplies on hand.

 Love this tutorial?
-Save the image below to Pinterest, then download the free SVG below.
+Save the image below to Pinterest.